Open Syllabus Explorer: evidencing research-based teaching?

 Which authors appear in syllabi?

 I could see all of this being really useful if I had to go up for promotion and had to evidence my contribution to research-based teaching.
 Of course like any metric it has its limitations, but it is a start.
-I was also intrigued to see that three of my publications had made it to the 165,000 most frequently assigned texts overall.
+I was also intrigued to see that four of my journal publications had made it to the 300,000 most frequently assigned texts overall, appearing more than 20 times in syllabi.
 But mostly I am reporting this because the "Co-assignment Galaxy" in which you can find this out makes for such a pretty picture.
 You can zoom in into the Galaxy and figure out which other publications your work is most frequently co-assigned with.

 What textbook to use for my course?